pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 print(html_string(observable)) # markdown-exec: hide
 ```

-We have specified the observable hamiltonian to be one with Z detuning.
+We have specified the observable Hamiltonian to be one with $Z$-detuning.
 The result is linearly scaled by 3.0 and shifted by -1.0.
 These parameters can optionally also be [FeatureParameter][qadence.parameters.FeatureParameter] or [VariationalParameter][qadence.parameters.VariationalParameter]

 One can also specify the observable as a list of observables, in which case the QNN will output a list of values.